Lives in Raleigh USA, United States

 That kicked off a flurry of buying and selling of DSLRs.
 Nikon D1H, D1X, D2H.
 Canon 1D and 1Ds.
 Kodak DCS 620x, 660, 520, 560, 760c, and 720x.
-I never got far into the Canon lens system, but kept on with my large set of Nikon manual focus lenses via adapters.
+I never got far into the Canon lens system, but kept on with my large set of Nikon manual focus lenses via an adapter.
 That works because the Nikon has a longer flange distance than the Canon so there is space for a thin adapter ring.

-There was a bit of interest in the Nikon Df when it came out in 2013, but then I went and forgot about it.
-Now, as I update this in Nov 2018, I finally bought a Df.
+In Nov 2018, I finally bought a Df.
 It is what I had in mind way back when in the mid 1980s.
 A full frame digital imager in my FA. :)

 These days, the main use I have for photography is going to events such as car shows, race tracks, antique farm equipment shows, and the like.
 I shoot for folks and then produce custom T-shirts and similar things on a Direct-To-Garment inkjet printer.
 My wife (who has a Nikon D80 kit, BTW) and I have a screenprinting business and this is something I do as part of her business.
 Not exactly mainstream professional photography, but there it is. :)